swiftlang/swift-evolution/proposals/0253-callable.md

 ### Nominal types with one primary method

 Some nominal types have a "primary method" that performs their main use.
-For example: calculators *calculate*, parsers *parse*, neural network layers *apply to inputs*, types representing functions *apply to arguments*, etc.

 For example:

 * Calculators *calculate*: `calculator.calculating(query)`.
 * Parsers *parse*: `parser.parsing(text)`.
 * Neural network layers *apply to inputs*: `layer.applied(to: input)`.